JaneJeon/objection-table-name/README.md

 ## Note about Objection.js

-This library is tested to work with Objection.js v2!
+This library is tested to work with _both_ Objection.js v1 and v2!

 ## What To Solve